 - Filing a discrimination, wage, or harassment suit (see Discrimination below)

 - Complaining about wages, overtime, or the working environment

 There are more specifically named wrongful termination causes of action, which are explored below.
-Keep in mind that even if a firing or disciplinary action does not fit into one of the below categories, it may still fall under the definition of a wrongful termination.
+Keep in mind that even if a firing or disciplinary action does not fit into one of the below categories, it may still fall under the definition of wrongful termination.

-Discrimination in South Carolina
+Discrimination in Columbia, South Carolina

 As employment lawyers in South Carolina, our attorneys frequently give advice on state and federal anti-discrimination laws designed to protect employee’s rights.
 Many of these laws have been established by the federal government and are explained in greater detail in other articles in this Journal.
-As previous stated, an employer may not discipline or terminate an employee on account of the employee’s color, race, sex, religion, genetics, disability, national origin, or for being pregnant.
+As previously stated, an employer may not discipline or terminate an employee on account of the employee’s color, race, sex, religion, genetics, disability, national origin, or for being pregnant.
 An employer also may not fire an employee for requesting a reasonable accommodation pursuant to the Americans with Disabilities Act.

 Retaliation claims frequently go hand in hand with discrimination claims.
 As experienced employment attorneys in South Carolina, we are aware that employees file complaints about employers for alleged violations of laws regarding health and safety, pay, sexual harassment, and discrimination.
 These complaints can be difficult to respond to as an employer; however, an employer may not terminate or discipline an employee for filing a workplace complaint.
 This unlawful employment practice is referred to as retaliation.
 An employer may not retaliate against an employee for filing a complaint concerning the working conditions at the place of employment.
 If it does, it may be liable for wrongful termination.